awoken-bible/reference/README.md

 # Build Targets

-The published copy of this library contains two output targets, which to use in your project depends on your use case.
+The published copy of this library multiple output targets.
+Node.js projects should autoload the correct version, and there also exists a browser bundle.

-- `dist/` contains a set of js files representing esmodules, to be loaded by other nodejs projects, react apps, etc
-  - This folder contains `.d.ts` files to allow type infomation to be loaded in other typescript projects, however the js files can equally well be loaded in javascript based projects
-  - This is built using the typescript compiler only!
+- `dist/awoken-ref.cjs.js` - CommonJS module loadable via require() in nodejs project - built via esbuild
+- `dist/awoken-ref.esm.mjs` - ESModule loadable via import() in nodejs type=module projects - built via esbuild
-- `dist.browser/awoken-ref.js` is a minified and self-contained bundle containing all the code required to run in the browser.
-Adding a `<script src="[path]/awoken-ref.js"/>` tag to your html will create a global "AwokenRef" variable with attached functions using the default versification, or you can create a new instance with `new AwokenRef(customVersification)`
-  - This is built using webpack/babel
+- `dist/awoken-ref.min.js` - Browser bundle, loadable via <script> tag, and will create a global AwokenRef variable with attached functions using the default versification, or you can create a new instance with `new AwokenRef(customVersification)` - built via webpack/babel
+- `dist/types` - Contains typescript declaration (.d.ts) files - package.json is setup such that these should be auto-loaded by typescript consumers of this library